 Fast Fourier transform algorithms, discrete time transfer functions, filter design techniques, architecture and programming of digital signal processors, communication electronics, theory and design principles of analog and digital communication systems, optical and wireless communications.
 Lecture and laboratory.
 Prerequisites: 305, 311, 316, 352.
 Lab fee.

 Power Generation & Storage

 A comprehensive introduction into the technology of electricity generation and power system operations.
-Topics include tradtional and advanced generation based on a variety of primary energy sources including coal, natural gas, and nuclear, as well as reneweable sources such as hydro, wind, solar and geothermal; the environmental impacts of each option; and the basic operations of power system markets in the United States.
-Power storage technologies, esssential to the widespread use of renewable energy sources, will also be reviewed.
+Topics include traditional and advanced generation based on a variety of primary energy sources including coal, natural gas, and nuclear, as well as renewable sources such as hydro, wind, solar and geothermal; the environmental impacts of each option; and the basic operations of power system markets in the United States.
+Power storage technologies, essential to the widespread use of renewable energy sources, will also be reviewed.
 Prerequisite ENGR 337

 Thermofluids Engineering II

 Integrated development and application of the principles of fluid mechanics, thermodynamics, and heat transfer to the design and analysis of engineering systems: Laminar and turbulent flow, two-phase flow, heat transfer in various scenarios, heat exchangers, turbomachines, simulation of thermofluid systems, design and analysis of thermodynamic plants, power cycles and refrigeration plants.
 Lecture and laboratory.
 Prerequisite: 337.
 Lab fee.